The canonical lamination calibrated by a cohomology class: Calibrated laminations and functions of least gradient

+so $u$ is constant!
 A more geometric way to visualize this phenomenon is to notice that the streamlines of $v$ -- that is, the integral curves of the gradient of $v$ -- are the circles centered on $0$.
-If $u$ was $\dif v$-calibrated, then the level sets of $u$ would correspond to the streamlines of $v$.
-However, since any $\dif v$-calibrated function $u$ has least gradient, the level sets of $u$ must be straight lines. \end{example}
+If $u$ was $\dif v$-calibrated and $\gamma$ was a level curve of $u$, then $\gamma$ would be a streamline of $v$, but would also be $\dif v$-calibrated.
+We would conclude that circles are geodesics, which is a contradiction. \end{example}